Nourish Logo

 Find out how Nourish can benefit your care service today

-When selecting a new digital care planning platform, information security should be a key consideration for making sure the platform is suitable and secure for your care service.
+When selecting a new digital care planning platform, information security should be a key consideration for making it is suitable for your care service.
 From GDPR requirements for data processing and controlling, data backups and who can access data, to accreditations such as ISO and Cyber Essentials Plus, there are a host of things to consider when using a new platform.
-We’ve put together this guide to help you make sense of it all and how Nourish goes above and beyond to ensure data in the system is protected to the highest level.
+We’ve put together this guide to help you make sense of it all.
+We also show how Nourish goes above and beyond to ensure data in the system is protected.

 GDPR: the underpinning of data security

-The General Data Protection Regulations “GDPR” is embedded as part of everything we do at Nourish and we continually review and improve our processes to ensure best practice and compliance with the regulations.
+The General Data Protection Regulations “GDPR” is embedded as part of everything we do at Nourish.
+We continually review and improve our processes to ensure best practice and compliance with the regulations.
 This includes; vetting suppliers for their own data practices, data sharing agreements with integration partners, Data Protection Impact Assessments and improving data security for our customers in every way we can.
 Nourish’s compliance with GDPR is monitored and audited as part of the below certifications.

 ISO 27001:2022 Information Security Management Systems – an internationally recognised standard of data security

 In 2019, Nourish became one of the first digital care planning providers to implement and obtain a UKAS accredited ISO 27001 certification.
-In November 2023, Nourish transitioned to the latest 2022 version of the standard, giving confidence to all our current and potential customers that we have the latest and best processes in place to protect information across our entire organisation.
+In November 2023, Nourish transitioned to the latest 2022 version of the standard.
+This gives confidence that we have the latest and best processes in place to protect information across our entire organisation.

 ISO 27001:2022 provides organisations with a framework and controls to protect their information in a systematic and cost-effective way, through the adoption of an Information Security Management System (ISMS).
-This accreditation underpins our security at Nourish; with annual external audits, monthly training sessions, regular meetings to discuss ISMS issues and managerial buy-in to the processes, to ensure our continuous improvement of security.
+This accreditation underpins our security at Nourish.
+We also ensure continual security improvements with annual external audits, monthly training sessions, regular meetings to discuss ISMS issues and managerial buy-in.
 The requirements for accreditation are stringent and based on three security principles:

-Nourish achieves these three principles by the implementation of the 93 controls across; organisational, people, physical and technical themes that make up the latest standard, ensuring that Nourish has thoroughly considered risks and has treatment plans in place to mitigate them.
+Nourish achieves these three principles by the implementation of the 93 controls across; organisational, people, physical and technical themes that make up the latest standard.
+This ensures that Nourish has thoroughly considered risks and has treatment plans in place to mitigate them.

 Implementing a certified information management system such as ISO 27001:2022 has enabled Nourish to work in the safest and most efficient way.